Mental Health Tips from an Unlikely Source: K-Pop Demon Hunters

 Quote:

-“We are hunters, voices strong.
 Your faults and fears must never be seen.”

 Being who you are and naming the pain is the first swing of your sword.
-Or your glitter-covered demon-fighting crew, you deserve people who don’t need you to explain why you are the way you are.
+Or your glitzy demon-fighting crew, you deserve people who don’t need you to explain why you are the way you are.

 4. Trauma Makes Love Scary, But It’s Worth It

-Theme: Trauma-informed intimacy, vulnerability, healing through relationship
+Theme: Trauma-informed intimacy, vulnerability, healing in relationship

 Song Tie-In: “Free” their unofficial love song (and emotional gut-punch)